Free WOOP Goal Activator: Mental Contrasting Exercise Tool

 Obstacle

-This is the step most people skip, and it’s the one that makes everything else work.
-The Obstacle is not a circumstance like “not enough time” — it’s an inner barrier like procrastination, self-doubt, the urge to stay comfortable, or a recurring thought that sabotages your follow-through.
-The tool gives you four guided questions to help you find it.
-Getting specific here is what makes the Plan actually useful when things get hard.
+This is the step most people skip, and it is the one that makes the rest work.
+The Obstacle is not a circumstance like “not enough time.”
+It is an inner barrier: procrastination, self-doubt, the pull toward comfort, a recurring thought that quietly talks you out of it.
+The tool gives you four guided questions to help you find yours.

 Plan

-The Plan is an if-then statement: “If [inner obstacle], then I will [specific action].”
-This is Peter Gollwitzer’s implementation intention structure, built directly into WOOP.
-The key is that the IF is your inner obstacle — not an external trigger — and the THEN is concrete enough that you don’t have to decide anything in the moment.
-The plan works because it automates your response before the hard moment arrives.
+The Plan is the if-then sentence: “If [inner obstacle], then I will [specific action].”
+Your obstacle carries over from the previous screen, so you only write the action.
+Keep the action concrete enough that you do not have to decide anything in the moment.
+The plan works because it settles your response before the hard moment arrives.

 Who gets the most out of this tool